rosciRic/TSDR/README.md

 # Traffic Sign Detection and Recognition with MATLAB

+## Report
+See TSDR_En.pdf for a complete overview of the project.

 ## Overview
 This repository contains MATLAB code for a traffic sign and shape recognition system.
 The project is organized into three main pipelines: